 Recent Studies (2024 & 2025):

-Dantani and Ige (2024) examined the conservation status and ecological characteristics of tree species in Kano Zoological Garden, emphasizing the role of education in promoting public engagement in wildlife conservation.
+Dantani and Ige (2024) examined the conservation status and ecological characteristics of tree species in the Kano Zoological Garden and emphasized the role of education in promoting public engagement in wildlife conservation.
 Their findings highlight the need to incorporate economics, environmental science, and public policy into zoology curricula.

-Additionally, Guo, He, and Yan (2025) explored the effectiveness of case-based learning in pharmacy education, suggesting that this approach could be adapted for zoology training, particularly for disease management in wildlife.
+Guo, He, and Yan (2025) explored the effectiveness of case-based learning in pharmacy education, suggesting that this approach could be adapted for zoology training, particularly for disease management in wildlife.

 Earlier Studies (2018–2022):